Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 1. Dribble Like You Mean It!

-2. MastEring the skill of the Pass
+2. The Art of the Pass

 3. Shooting: It’s All in the Wrist

 Shooting is the glamorous aspect of basketball, the cherry atop a fast-break sundae.
 Begin with the fundamentals: stance, aim, and follow-through.
-Make it enjoyable—like those arcade basketball games where tickets become if you’ve hit the jackpot at a Vegas slot machine.
+Make it enjoyable—like those arcade basketball games where tickets emerge as if you’ve hit the jackpot at a Vegas slot machine.
 Encourage them to relish the swoosh of the net like it’s the triumphant bell of an Austin taco stand announcing a delicious lunch special.

 4. Defense: The Forgotten Hero

 Defense wins games, as echoed by coaches in New York.
 Teach them the stance: feet shoulder-width apart, arms up, eyes on the opponent.
-Make it appropriate with a “capture the flag” twist.
+Make it engaging with a “capture the flag” twist.
 Frame defense as a adept game where they guard their dojo—complete with sound effects for added fun!

 5. Rebounding: Not Just for the Heartbroken